Not a Texas Resident?

 Customize your loan to fit your financial goals.
 With multiple terms to choose from, we've got you covered.

 Save time with our quick, online application.
-Get pre-approved in minutes.3
+Get pre-approved in minutes.2

-Make no payments while in school and for six months after you graduate or cease to be enrolled at least half time at an eligible school.
+Make no payments while in school (up to 54 months) and for six months after you graduate or cease to be enrolled at least half time at an eligible school.

 Pay only the interest while school and for six months after you graduate or cease to be enrolled at least half time at an eligible school.